gravitational/teleport/rfd/0083-prevent-user-role-self-lock.md

 The solution here could be to introduce a new rule:

-- There should be at least _admin_
+- There should be at least one _admin_ user.

 This will ensure that: